Darren Turner: Career

 Turner driving for SEAT at the Oulton Park round of the 2007 British Touring Car Championship.

+Turner driving for Aston Martin Racing at the 2007 24 Hours of Le Mans, which he won in LMGT1.

-As well as driving for SEAT in the BTCC, Darren also competed in the 2007 Le Mans 24 Hours, competing in the GT1 class driving for Prodrive Aston Martin Racing alongside David Brabham and Rickard Rydell.
+As well as driving for SEAT in the BTCC, Turner also competed in the 2007 Le Mans 24 Hours, competing in the GT1 class driving for Prodrive Aston Martin Racing alongside David Brabham and Rickard Rydell.
 After a tense fight against the Corvette Racing Corvette C6.R of Johnny O'Connell, Jan Magnussen and Ron Fellows, the Aston prevailed to win a Le Mans class race for the first time since the return of Aston Martin to endurance sportscar racing.

-He opened his 2008 racing season by competing in the Rolex 24 finishing 4th in class and overall sharing a Krohn Racing Pontiac-Riley with Niclas Jonsson and Ricardo Zonta.
-At the 2008 24 Hours of Le Mans Turner won the GT1 class (13th overall) driving an Aston Martin DBR9 shared with David Brabham and Antonio García.
+Turner opened his 2008 racing season by competing in the Rolex 24 finishing fourth in class and overall sharing a Krohn Racing Pontiac-Riley with Niclas Jonsson and Ricardo Zonta.
+At the 2008 24 Hours of Le Mans, Turner won the GT1 class (13th overall) driving an Aston Martin DBR9 shared with David Brabham and Antonio García.

 Turner also participated in the Gold Coast 600 race as part of the 2011 International V8 Supercars Championship.
 He entered the race as a replacement driver to Dan Wheldon, who was scheduled to drive in the race but was killed in a 15-car crash at the IndyCar World Championship race at the Las Vegas Motor Speedway, less than a week before the race.

 In 2012, Turner competed in the 2012 FIA World Endurance Championship with Aston Martin Racing in the GTE-Pro class Aston Martin Vantage.

 In the 80th edition of the 24 Hours of Le Mans in 2012, Turner and the Aston Martin Racing finished third place in the GTE-Pro class along with his co-drivers the German Stefan Mücke and the Mexican Adrián Fernández, their Aston Martin Vantage 4.5 L-V8 covered a total of 332 laps (2,811.65 miles), in the Circuit de la Sarthe without failure or serious mechanical problems.
-Also the team achieved the fastest lap of the category with 3 minutes and 54.928 seconds.
+The team also achieved the fastest lap of the category with 3 minutes and 54.928 seconds.

 Turner continued to race for Aston Martin Racing in the FIA World Endurance Championship until 2020, notching up numerous victories, the biggest of which was his third 24 Hours of Le Mans win, which came in 2017.
-He raced the #97 Aston Martin Vantage GTE to a class win in GTE Pro, alongside Jonny Adam and Daniel Serra.
-It was Turner who took the GTE pole position for the 2017 race with a time that broke the lap record.
+He raced the No. 97 Aston Martin Vantage GTE to a class win in GTE Pro, alongside Jonny Adam and Daniel Serra.
+It was Turner who took the GTE Pro pole position for the 2017 race with a time that broke the lap record.

-Darren continues to race, competing in events including the Nürburgring 24 Hours.
+Turner continues to race, competing in events including the Nürburgring 24 Hours.

-As a high performance development driver for Aston Martin, Turner has worked on the development of cars including the Aston Martin Vulcan and the Aston Martin Valkyrie.
+As a high-performance development driver for Aston Martin, Turner has worked on the development of cars including the Aston Martin Vulcan and the Aston Martin Valkyrie.

-Turner is also a regular competitor at the Goodwood Revival and in 2018 he was named "Rolex Driver of the Meeting" in recognition of his performances at the event.
+Turner is also a regular competitor at the Goodwood Revival, and in 2018, he was named "Rolex Driver of the Meeting" in recognition of his performances at the event.